tanvirBsmrstu/RIOT/examples/psa_crypto/README.md

 Instead of or in addition to the default and custom implementations you can use a secure element as a backend.
 The configuration can be found in `app.config.test.se` and the application can be built with `SECURE_ELEMENT=1`.

 Note that in this application all the configurations are in separate app.config files for demonstration purposes.
 You can also write all configs into one file or choose them via `menuconfig`.
-Also the build options `CUSTOM_BACKENDS` and `SECURE_ELEMENT` only apply to this specific application.
+Also the build options `CUSTOM_BACKEND` and `SECURE_ELEMENT` only apply to this specific application.

 ### Make
 All the configurations in the Kconfig files can also be applied using Make dependency resolution.
 The Makefile contains all the modules that must be selected when building the different configurations.